Unitech/pm2/README.md

 To work around this problem you have to use the graceful reload.
 Graceful reload is a mechanism that will send a *shutdown* message to your process before reloading it.
+You can control the time that the app has to shutdown via the `PM2_GRACEFUL_TIMEOUT` environment variable.

 Example: